 In connection with the Company's assessment of going concern considerations in accordance with FASB Accounting Standards Update ("ASU") 2014-15, "Disclosures of Uncertainties about an Entity's Ability to Continue as a Going Concern," management has determined that the liquidity condition, mandatory liquidation and subsequent dissolution raises substantial doubt about the Company's ability to continue as a going concern.
-No adjustments have been made to the carrying amounts of assets or liabilities should the Company be required to liquidate after May 19, 2023.
+No adjustments have been made to the carrying amounts of assets or liabilities should the Company be required to liquidate May 19, 2024.
 The financial statements do not include any adjustment that might be necessary if the Company is unable to continue as a going concern.
 The Company intends to complete a Business Combination before the mandatory liquidation date.
-Over this time period, the Company will be using the funds outside of the Trust Account for paying existing accounts payable, identifying and evaluating prospective initial Business Combination candidates, performing due diligence on prospective target businesses, paying for travel expenditures, selecting the target business to merge with or acquire, and structuring, negotiating and consummating the Business Combination.
+Over this time period, the Company will be using the funds outside of the Trust Account for paying existing accounts payable, and completing the proposed Business Combination with SEE ID pursuant to the terms of the Business Combination Agreement.
+On April 2, 2024, the sponsor committed to providing the Company a working capital loan in the amount of \$275,000, of which \$175,000 was funded on April 2, 2024, and \$100,000 was funded on April 10, 2024.